UbhiTS/ad-alexasmarttalkingthermostat/README.md

-# Alexa (& Friends) Smart Talking Thermostat : AppDaemon HASS :chicken:
+# Alexa (& Friends) Smart Talking Thermostat :chicken:

 Alexa (or other Smart Speakers) become the voice for your thermostat.
 Take control of your thermostat like never before.
 Extremely "Street Smart"!
 - **Your Thermostat Speaks What It's Doing**: **Alexa & HA together are :gem:Awesome!:gem:**